October 5, 2020 / TIPS & TRICKS

 I’ve put together a comprehensive guide of all the information you will need to know more about Colorado Elopements here.
 It goes over everything from how to plan, where to get hitched, and everything you need to know about eloping here.
 Check it out, and then let’s talk about your plans!

-My name is Sean, and I can’t wait to help create your Colorado adventure elopement!
+My name is Sean, and I can’t wait to help create your Breckenridge elopement!
 I’m a Colorado-based free spirit who has dedicated my life to exploring this wild world and connecting to the people in it.

 I know firsthand what an important and personal decision this is—my wife and I eloped to Northern Ireland.
 You’re trusting me to capture this amazing day, and I make it my responsibility to make sure you have an incredible experience from start to finish.